hgmason/DABS-MS/README.md

 # DABS-MS
 A U-Net based solution for atlas-based segmentation using a Mumford-Shah functional inspired loss function.

+## Jupyter Notebook Example
+See Run-DABS-MS.ipynb for an example.

 ## Data Preprocessing and Structure
 ### Preprocessing